 Summary of Jon Mundy’s Attack

-1. “According to Pursah, up to now, no other teacher of the Course, beside Gary Renard, has presented us with such a clear understanding of the Course.”
+1. “According to Pursah, up to now, no other teacher of the Course, besides Gary Renard, has presented us with such a clear understanding of the Course.”

 Although I understand how Jon sees this as boastful, the comment is, in part, true.
 That is to say, The Disappearance of the Universe simplified and clarified many of the Course’s concepts that, up until now, had been treated mostly with intellectual dissection.
 Some teachers and students of the Course like the previous academic approach and have even benefited from it, but others have been looking for an interpretation of the Course that, as with Gary’s, felt like a breath of fresh air.